Aditya2086/Google-Cloud-Skills-Boost/README.md

 # Google Cloud Facilitator Program 2022

-## What is GoogleCloudReady Facilitator program?
+## What is GoogleCloudReady Facilitator Program ?

 The GoogleCloudReady Facilitator program will provide you an opportunity to kickstart your career in cloud and get hands on practice on Google Cloud - the tool that powers apps like Google Search, Gmail and YouTube.